Mission to Help Others like Me

 Searching for Others Like Me

 During his first week of admission, I became very friendly with the nursing staff but became particularly close to one nurse whose husband also had multiple sclerosis.
 We shared war stories, and during those late-night talks, I realized how helpful it was to share the burden with someone else.
 The idea to start a blog about caregiving was born, and I began “MS Caregiver Sharing” after his discharge home a month later.
-I guess you could say it was my first outreach mission field.
+I guess you could say it was my first caregiver mission field.

-Mission Field Expands
+Caregiver Mission Field Expands

 With Retirement, Felt God Had a Plan, But What?

 When I retired in 2018, I felt God had something else in store for me, but I wasn’t sure what.
 I knew it involved writing and thought it might be a book.
 I started writing but realized I wanted to connect with others and share what I knew.
 Over the years, I had gained so much knowledge that could help make life easier for other beginning caregivers.
 I was frustrated with hearing about hospitals and doctors’ offices not explaining to families what they needed to do when they got home.

 Plumbers, teachers, students, elderly spouses suddenly became medical caregivers of family members barely labeled in stable condition in some cases before being sent home.
 They don’t have the

 - emotional support they need for their well being,

 - the training they need to problem solve the unexpected,

 - knowledge to know how to prevent problems,